philippmoehl/hotelbot/README.md

 ## SQL API

 With hosting the bot, you will have access to all the chat history and metadata through a Postgres SQL server.
 To access it, you can run the shell script `./startSQL.sh`.
-The username and keys will be the same, as defined in `./endpoints.yml`.
+The username and keys will be the same, as defined in `./endpoints.yml` and `./docker-compose.yml`.